First Time Guests

 5. COAT CHECK

 The ambient temperature at the Niswonger is held between 70-74 degrees.
 This is affected by lobby doors and the number of warm bodies in the environment.
 At the very least, a warm jacket is recommended or a heavy coat when colder temperatures set in.
-As a matter of convenience, we offer a Coat Check for coats and umbrellas in the Grand Lobby for $1 per item.
+As a matter of convenience, we offer a Coat Check for coats and umbrellas in the Grand Lobby complementary for all guests.

 6. HOW LONG IS THE SHOW?